nathanborror/swift-restful-generated/README.md

 ### RestfulSession

-The main class for making HTTP requests.
+The main class for making HTTP requests and streaming server-sent events.

 #### Initializer